 By calling these pieces "trifles", I want to make clear that these pieces are no "great" music according to the romantic ideology of ETA Hoffmann or Robert Schumann.
 On the contrary: in these pieces, I strive for comprehensiveness rather than originality!
 I consider comprehensiveness a necessary prerequisite without which the player cannot elaborate beyond the written score and cannot make playing and listening to the music a touching experience.

 In the different pieces, there is a variety of stylistical influences.
 Numbers 2, 11 & 12 sound a little like Fernando Sor, numbers 1 & 8 like M.C.
 Linnemann, number 3 like Daniel Gottlieb Türk, and number 10 (with a minor section reminiscent of Beethoven's "For Elise") like Napoleon Coste.

-The compelete edition with twelve pieces is available as a printed edition.
+The compelete edition with twelve pieces is available directly from me.
 Here I make two "Trifles" and an audio sample available so that you can get an impression style and difficulty of the music: